How much is corporation tax in Germany? Rates, scope and legal basis

 How is corporation tax calculated in Germany?

-Corporation tax vs. sole trader tax: Which is more favourable?
+Corporation tax vs. income tax: Which is more favourable?

-15% corporation tax sounds rather low.
-Especially when compared to the personal Einkommensteuer (income) tax that sole proprietors have to pay.
+15% corporation tax seems rather low.
+Especially when compared to the personal income tax that sole proprietors have to pay.
 In isolation, this is true.
-But taken as a whole, the tax burden of Einzelunternehmen (sole proprietorships) is often lower than that of limited liability companies.
+But taken as a whole, the tax burden of a sole proprietor is often lower than that of limited liability companies.

 In the below example, the tax burden is calculated on a company profit of €100,000.
 The example uses an average business tax rate of 361% and an income tax rate of 32%.